Introduction

 - It gives you an outsider’s perspective on your security.

-- It will help you to save the organization money.
+- It will help you to save the organisation money.

 - It represents a real-world cyber-attack situation.

-- It will support you in complying with General Data Protection Regulation (GDPR).
+- It will help you comply with the General Data Protection Regulation (GDPR) and other cybersecurity frameworks.

 What is penetration testing?

-A penetration test requires testing the security of an information system by performing attacks, identifying system vulnerabilities, and recommending security fixes.
+A penetration test assesses the security of an information system by performing attacks, identifying system vulnerabilities, and recommending security fixes.

-Some people think that penetration testing and vulnerability testing are the same.
+Some people think that pen testing and vulnerability testing are the same.
 But the fact is, both of them are very different in the real world.

-Vulnerability testing includes automatic scanners to identify the most common vulnerabilities quickly.
-Pen-testing takes a long time because it involves logical faults that automated tools cannot detect and a phase of manual exploitation of discovered vulnerabilities.
+Vulnerability testing includes automated scanners that quickly identify the most common vulnerabilities.
+Pen-testing takes a long time because it involves logical flaws that automated tools cannot detect, as well as a manual exploitation phase for discovered vulnerabilities.

-A more precise and time-tested security audit method allows for the full impact of any flaw to be measured.
+A more precise, time-tested security audit method allows the full impact of any flaw to be measured.

-Pen testing is especially proper for industries that store and access sensitive or private information, such as banks or healthcare providers.
+Pen testing is particularly appropriate for industries that store and access sensitive or private information, such as organisations, banks, or healthcare providers.

-The security objectives of a software company may differ.
+The security objectives of a software company may differ depending on the organisation’s plan and strategy.

-For instance, application pen-testing recognizes vulnerabilities and faults in code that might be powerless against an assault.
-Following that, developers work to create fixes to update the codebase.
+For instance, application pen-testing recognises vulnerabilities in code that might be powerless against an assault.
+Following that, developers work to implement fixes to update the codebase.

 Finally, the types of pen-testing performed are determined by the business goals.

-The organization decides how much information to give to the pen tester.
+The organisation decides how much information to give to the pen tester.

 The different approaches to pen-testing include: